The Rat Fan Club

 Dry Skin

-While oily dandruff is normal in intact males, dry skin and dandruff can be symptom of a poor diet.
-If your rat is getting an adequate diet, try giving a supplement containing essential fatty acids.
+Dry skin and dandruff can be symptom of a poor diet, or it might be that rat has a higher than normal need for essential fatty acids.
+You can buy a supplement of essential fatty acids to add to the diet at either a health food store, or a pet store.
+(Look for ferret supplements.)
 Dry dandruff can also occur in rats with hindquarter paralysis since they can't groom themselves normally.
 If the humidity in the air is too low, it usually affects the tail rather than the skin.
 This can prevent the dead skin cells on the tail from shedding properly resulting in patches of scaly skin and discoloration.
-The solution is to run a humidifier in the room.
+The solution is to scrub the dead scales off the tail.

 Ringtail is a skin problem caused by dehydration that is occasionally seen in baby or hairless rats, and rarely in haired adults.
 Dehydration can occur if baby or hairless rats are kept on litter that is too absorbent (commonly corn cob litter) or in any rat if the water bottle malfunctions.
 In babies ringtail causes a constriction at the base of the tail.
 In adults it can cause a moist oozing sore at the base of the tail.
 The problem usually goes away when the rats are rehydrated, although if the problem is bad enough a baby may lose part of her tail.